 - Get regular exercise to reduce the decline in function that can come with age.

-Special Recommendations for Pregnant Women
+Special Recommendations for Pregnant Women with Diabetes

 Pregnancy puts extra nutritional demands on a woman because her body is providing nutrients for the developing fetus.
 The following recommendations can help you stay healthy during your pregnancy and help ensure that your baby is born healthy: